The Bankrate promise

 Avoid carrying a balance if possible

-If you forge ahead with credit card spending during a recession, and find you must carry a balance, your best bet may be to depend mostly, if not exclusively, on a good 0 percent APR credit card.
-A 0 percent APR card lets you temporarily avoid interest charges on purchases or balance transfers during a certain window of time, such as 15 months.
+If you have to carry a balance, a good 0 percent APR credit card can help you to temporarily avoid interest charges on purchases or balance transfers during a certain window of time, such as 15 months.

-One example of this type of card is the BankAmericard® credit card.
-It provides a 0 percent intro APR on purchases and balance transfers (made during the first 60 days) across 21 billing cycles.
+One example of this type of card is the BankAmericard® credit card, which provides a 0 percent intro APR on purchases and balance transfers (made during the first 60 days) for 21 billing cycles.
 However, be aware that, after the intro APR period ends, you’ll be charged a 16.24 percent to 26.24 percent interest rate (variable) on any balances that remain.

 Create a budget